fedi-e2ee/public-key-directory-specification/Specification.md

 ### Protocol Signatures

+Every [Protocol Message](#protocol-messages) will contain a digital signature.
+Unless otherwise specified, these signatures will always be calculated the same way:

 Each digital signature will be calculated over the following information:

 1. The value of the top-level `@context` attribute.
 2. The value of the top-level `action` attribute.
 3. The JSON serialization of the top-level `message` attribute.
+   Object keys **MUST** be sorted in ASCII byte order, and there **MUST** be no duplicate keys.

 To ensure domain separation, we will use [PASETO's PAE()](https://github.com/paseto-standard/paseto-spec/blob/master/docs/01-Protocol-Versions/Common.md#pae-definition) function, with a tweak: We will insert the top-level key (`@context`, `action`, `message`) before each piece.